managarm/mlibc-demo-os/README.md

 Currently this kernel can run a statically linked hello world program.
 We plan to support a dynamically linked hello world in future.

-To build the kernel, first build the userpace application and then the kernel.
-It is done in this order because the kernel embeds the application inside itself.
+To build the userspace, switch to the user directory and run ``./make_user.sh``.
+This will build the toolchain, mlibc and the hello world program.

 ```
-# Build user application
+# Build userland
-# This requires a built mlibc.
-By default, it is in "$HOME/mlibc", but you can change it by setting the "MLIBC_DIR=/path/to/mlibc" environment.
+$ cd user
-$ ./user/make_user.sh
+$ ./make_user.sh
 # Build kernel
+$ cd ..
 $ cargo build
 ```

-TODO: How to build the userspace (including mlibc)

 ## Example output